pratik-035/DSA-/Bubble Sort + Selection Sort + Insertion Sort/Notes.md

 <h1><b>Bubble Sort</b></h1>
-Bubble Sort compares each pair of adjacent elements and swaps them if they are in the wrong order.
+Definition : Bubble Sort compares each pair of adjacent elements and swaps them if they are in the wrong order.
 This process repeast until the array is sorted .

 ============== Example ====================
 Imagine you have a line of people and you want ti arrange them in order of height.
 You go from left to right, comparing each person with the next one.
 If the person on the left is taller, you ask them to swap.
 You repeat this process again and again until nobody needs to swap - that's Bubble Sort